deepjs/deepjs/README.md

 * Object Capability Model (or Management)
 * Full promised and chained asynch management
 * Homogeneous HTTP/Rest ressources management
-* Modularisation by Protocol approach (Same idea than Dependance Injection of angular)
+* Modularisation by Protocol approach
 * Concurrent context management

 It works both server side and browser side.
 Its aim is to be totaly unobstrusive, ergonomic as possible and usable with any other js lib/framework.
 It wants also to be absolutly homogeneous (isomorphic) between server and browser sides.